Story updated in January 2020.

 In late 2019, Congress came close to making a deal that would provide federal protections against surprise billing.
 But the deal fell apart when lawmakers from the Ways and Means committee issued a counterproposal in December 2019 that effectively killed the deal.

 Policymakers are at odds over the best way to curb surprise billing: Some favor implementing set rates that insurers must pay providers for services; others want an arbitration approach that requires insurers and doctors negotiate each claim on a case-by-case basis.
-Physicians have lobbied in favor of arbitration, but insurers argue that arbitration will be arduous and expensive; patient advocates believe setting flat rates for services will do more to curb surprise bills than arbitration, which would put more money in the hands of doctors and hospitals.
+Physicians have lobbied in favor of arbitration, but insurers say it’s arduous and expensive.
+Patient advocates believe setting flat rates for services will do more to curb surprise bills than arbitration, which would put more money in the hands of doctors and hospitals.